Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Experimental Results

 \subsection{RQ2: What is the efficiency of the methods for deprecated API knowledge editing?}

 Figure~\ref{fig:time_cost} illustrates the average time cost per editing instance for each model editing method.
-Methods in the locate-then-edit category incur the highest time costs: PMET, the most costly, averages 31.8 seconds per edit across models, while ROME—more efficient than peers in this category—still averages 8.8 seconds per edit.
+Methods in the locate-then-edit category incur the highest time costs: PMET, the most costly, averages 21.2 seconds per edit across models, while ROME—more efficient than peers in this category—still averages 7.6 seconds per edit.
 Among all methods, MALMEN demonstrates the lowest time cost, with an average editing time of less than 1 second per edit.
-Memory-based methods and parameter-efficient fine-tuning approaches show similar time costs, ranging from 2.3 to 5.6 seconds per edit.
-AdaLoRA-L (averaging 3.8 seconds per edit) is faster than AdaLoRA (averaging 5.1 seconds per edit), primarily because it edits fewer parameters, resulting in reduced computational load.
+Memory-based methods and parameter-efficient fine-tuning approaches show similar time costs, ranging from 2.0 to 5.2 seconds per edit.
+AdaLoRA-L (averaging 3.8 seconds per edit) is faster than AdaLoRA (averaging 4.8 seconds per edit), primarily because it edits fewer parameters, resulting in reduced computational load.
+The layer identification step in AdaLoRA-L incurs a one-time offline cost of 52s, 117s, and 189s across models.
+Since this step is performed only once before editing and reused for all subsequent edits, its amortized overhead is negligible at approximately 0.1s per edit.
 Figure \ref{fig:memory_cost} presents the average peak memory cost per editing instance for each method.
-PMET and AlphaEdit have the highest memory cost (13.5GB and 17.5GB on average across models), while ROME is the most memory-efficient at 5.7GB.
-The remaining methods have similar memory cost, averaging around 10 GB across the three models.
+PMET and AlphaEdit have the highest memory cost (12.7GB and 17.2GB on average across models), while MEMIT is the most memory-efficient at 10.1GB.
+The remaining methods have similar memory cost, averaging around 11.8 GB across the three models.